 Most popular versions of PHP used by your customers are unsupported by PHP.net and as of June 21st, add PHP 5.5 to the mix of PHP versions that are no longer supported by the community.
 This means that as security vulnerabilities are discovered, they will not be fixed by PHP.net in versions PHP 5.5 or older.
 That affects 84% of all PHP sites!

-As depicted in the above image, PHP version 5 is used by 97.8% of all websites who use PHP, and version 5.5 is used by 20% of all the websites who use PHP version 5.
+As depicted in the above image, PHP version 5 is used by 97.8% of all websites that use PHP, and version 5.5 is used by 20% of all the websites that use PHP version 5.
 Because of this wide application usage, PHP is constantly exploited by hackers, making sites vulnerable.

 Currently, versions 5.0 – 5.4 and as of June 21st, 2016, 5.5 are not supported by the community.
 This makes up 86% of all PHP 5 sites and 84% of all PHP sites.
 So, basically, most of the PHP sites are currently not supported by the PHP community.

 How To Keep Customers’ PHP 5.5 Websites Secure: